cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 {{<Aside type="warning">}}

-As of Wrangler v3, `wrangler dev` is currently only supported by Debian 12 Bookworm-based distributions, macOS >=13 and Windows.
+As of Wrangler v3, `wrangler dev` is currently only supported by Debian 12 Bookworm-based distributions, macOS version 13 or greater and Windows.
 We are working to increase support for additional operating systems.

 When using `wrangler dev`, you need to satisfy [`workerd`](https://github.com/cloudflare/workerd)'s `libc++1` runtime dependencies: